ethanitovitch/express-next-monorepo-template/readme.md

   - In `shared/types/src/stripe.ts` add payment options making sure to include the `priceIds` from stripe.
 You can checkout the better auth docs for more info on this: https://www.better-auth.com/docs/plugins/stripe
   - Gotchas: The product ids and the price ids are different things.
 I added the product id by accident and was freaking out when nothing worked. you've been warned
   - Stripe subscriptions will then be tied to the users which you can use for feature access
+- Make accounts for:
+    - Axiom (for logging): update env variables in the backend
+    - Posthog (frontend analytics): update env variables in the frontend
+    - Resend (for sending emails): update env variables in the backend
+    - GlitchTip Or Sentry (for error logging): if GlitchTip yol have to go the url its running at and make an account, for sentry go to sentry and make an account, then update the backend env variables

 ## What it comes with
 - express backend (with lots of useful features)
 - next js frontend
 - shared folder for types & utilities
 - full authentication with organization and payments through better auth
+- real time notifications and channels using soketi
+- background jobs with bullmq
+- analytics with posthog, google & vercel
 - nx for faster builds
 - eslint & prettier